 Colorectal cancer is the second-leading cause of cancer death in the United States.
 Colorectal cancer is most frequently diagnosed among adults aged 65 to 74 years.
 The median age at death from colorectal cancer is 68 years.
-In their latest recommendation statement released on June 15, 2016, United States Preventive Services Task Force (USPSTF) found convincing evidence that screening for colorectal cancer accurately detects early-stage colorectal cancer and adenomatous polyps and reduces colorectal cancer mortality in adults aged 50 to 75 years.
-USPSTF believes that the benefit of early detection of and intervention for colorectal cancer declines after age 75 years.
-USPSTF does not recommend routine screening for colorectal cancer in adults 86 years and older.
+The USPSTF recommends screening for colorectal cancer in all adults aged 50 to 75 years (A recommendation).
+It also recommends screening adults aged 45 to 49 years (B recommendation).
+USPSTF recommends that clinicians selectively offer screening to adults aged 76 to 85 years (C recommendation).
+Evidence indicates the benefit of screening all persons in this age group is small.

 The harms of screening for colorectal cancer in adults aged 50 to 75 years are small.
 The majority of harms are related to colonoscopy, either as a screening test or as follow-up for positive findings detected by other screening tests.
 USPSTF estimates there are 4 perforations and 8 major bleeding events per 10,000 colonoscopies.
 Colonoscopy risks increase with age.